Posted: Mon 23rd May 2022

 Video is a great medium to exploit because it retains the appeal of face-to-face contact without the limitations of geographic location.
 So compelling are videos at cutting through that 90% of customers say that videos help to influence buying decisions.
 Just be sure you don't mistake content marketing with cold outreach (hint: the difference lies in adhering to the principles of point one above).

 It's essential to make a great first impression with your pitch, but have you thought clearly about what happens next?
-If you don't take the time to plan the journey you want to take the person on, then the efforts you have gone to in getting their attention are in vain.
+If you don't take the time to plan the journey you want to take the person on, your efforts in getting their attention are in vain.

 There are no shortcuts to pitching success and be wary of anyone or anything that make promises as such.
 Nonetheless, there are many things that you can do to improve your chances, and all involve a more empathetic approach.